wallix/webauthn/README.md

 ## Roadmap

-For now only fido-u2f and packed format are implemented
+For now only android-safetynet, fido-u2f, and packed formats are implemented

 - Implement android-key format
-- Implement android-safetynet format
 - Implement tpm format